-One important responsibility for the executor or administrator of a New Jersey estate is to pay the deceased person’s debts.
+One important responsibility for the executor or administrator of a New Jersey estate is to deal with insolvent estates, that means to pay the deceased person’s debts.
 Debts can include credit cards, mortgages, loans, funeral costs, and medical expenses among other things.
 Some creditors may make formal claims against the estate while others may forgive the debt.
 The executor/administrator must use the assets of the estate to pay the decedent’s debts, but they do not have to use their own personal funds to satisfy the debts.
 What happens if the debts exceed the available estate assets?

 In that case, the estate would be insolvent.
-An insolvent estate is an estate in which the “real and personal estate of the decedent is insufficient to pay all the debts”.
+Insolvent estates are a estate in which the “real and personal estate of the decedent is insufficient to pay all the debts”.
 N.J.
 Court Rule 4:91-1(a).
 In order for an estate to be formally deemed insolvent, a complaint must be filed in the Superior Court, Chancery Division, Probate Part.
 This complaint cannot be filed until the expiration of nine months from the date of the decedent’s death.
 The executor/administration must file the following along with the Complaint for Insolvency:

 - An accounting, in accordance with R. 4:87-3; and

 - That have presented claims within the nine months following the decedent’s death, or